huangli712/iQIST/docs/src/ch07/animator.md

 Here *movie.mp4* is the output file.
 We can use the VLC to play it.
 If you don't supply any valid filename, the default output should be *diag.mp4*.

-> NOTE:
+!!! note

-> Usually, the default setting in this script is not good.
+    Usually, the default setting in this script is not good.
 You have to adjust them again and again to obtain a good mp4 video.

 **Input**